Do you suffer from back pain while cycling? You are not alone!

 Is it good to ride a bike when you have back pain?

-If you adopt a correct posture and use a suitable bike, cycling can be beneficial for your back.
-However, if you feel pain we advise you to consult a professional.
+If you maintain proper posture and use a suitable bike, cycling can be beneficial for your back.
+However, if you experience any pain, we recommend consulting a professional.

 What is the main cause of lower back pain in cyclists?